tyler-m/cloud-states/README.md

 A service and API for storing emulator [save states](https://en.wiktionary.org/wiki/savestate) remotely.
 Intended for personal use with my project [Atem](https://github.com/tyler-m/atem).

 ## Development
 Docker Compose is used to construct the development environment.
-A local installation of the .NET SDK shouldn't be necessary for building.

 ### .env
 In order to set up development services, Docker Compose needs to be provided information via a number of environment variables.
 A `.env` file in the repository's root is a simple means of doing this.
 Take a look at `.env.example` to see what's required.